Health and safety hazards of 3D printing: Other

-Since 3D imaging creates items by fusing materials together, there runs the risk of layer separation in some devices made using 3D imaging.
-For example, in January 2013, the US medical device company, DePuy, recalled their knee and hip replacement systems.
-The devices were made from layers of metal, and shavings had come loose – potentially harming the patient.
+Since 3D printing creates items by fusing materials together, there runs the risk of layer separation in some devices made using 3D printing.
+Similar problems occurred at the beginning of 2013 when DePuy, a company based in the US whom specializes in medical devices, had to recall a line of knee and hip replacement systems.
+Similar to 3D printed objects, their devices were made of metal layers stacked together; however, this was a point of failure and potential harm to patients using these devices as shavings had formed and come loose from the layers.